 I also like this dish because it is fairly simple and comes together in one pan on the stovetop.
 We like it over buttered egg noodles, or spaetzle.
-I’ve said it before, homemade chicken broth is best if you have it, and season with salt as you go.
-It also helps to have everything ready to go when you start preparing this dish.
-And don’t forget the glass of white wine for the cook.
+I’ve said it before, homemade chicken broth is best if you have it, and season with salt as you cook.
+It also helps to have everything ready to go when you start preparing this dish, known as mise en place.
+And don’t forget the glass of white wine for the cook!
+Enjoy ~ Kelly🍴🐦

-You might also like Chicken Paprikash, another one skillet, easy dinner.
+You might also like Chicken Paprikash, another one skillet, easy comfort food dinner.

 - 3 tablespoons unsalted butter

 - 1½ pounds skinless, boneless chicken thighs, trimmed and cut into chunks